vagarwal87/Xpresso/README.md

 * Uncover modes of gene regulation in a cell type of interest that are operating at the transcriptional and post-transcriptional levels (as shown in Fig 3)
 * Evaluate model performance for cell type-specifc and cell type-agnostic models (as shown in Fig 4)
 * Predict transcriptional activity across a genomic locus (as shown in Fig 5)
-* Interpret deep learning models (as shown in Fig 6)
+* Interpret deep learning models to learn about promoter properties (as shown in Fig 6)

 If you find our code or predictions to be helpful for your work, please cite the paper above.